Chronic Lymphocytic Leukemia (CLL)

 Two widely accepted clinical staging systems co‐exist, named after the first authors of the original publications, Rai and Binet.
 Both systems describe three major prognostic groups with discrete clinical outcomes.

-The Binet staging system
+The Binet Staging System

 The Binet staging system is based on two factors: the number of involved lymph node areas as defined by the presence of enlarged lymph nodes of greater than 1 cm in diameter or organomegaly and the presence of anemia or thrombocytopenia.